John Lipford, J.D., Affiliate Professor

 John holds undergraduate degrees from Miami University (OH) in journalism and psychology, and received his J.D. from Michigan State University College of Law.
 He is currently pursuing his Masters of Education degree in Adult and Higher Education at GVSU.

-In his free time, John enjoys spending time with his spouse, children, and dogs.
+In his free time, John enjoys spending time with his children and dogs.
 He is an avid Detroit Tigers’ fan, enjoys writing, and his favorite pastime is fishing.

 B.A., Miami University (OH)